saezlab/BraDiPluS/2_usage.md

 This documentation is based on the example script (/examples/workflow_preprocessing.R) and data files ("data/BxPC3_data.RData" and "data/sampleNames.RData") provided in the package.

+For more detailed information look at the documentation for each funtion (typing "?nameOfFunction" in R).

 Load the example data provided in the package